Introduction

 1. Post-quantum cryptography by default — FALCON-512 signatures, Kyber-768 threshold encryption, Poseidon2 hashing

-2. MEV resistance by structure — threshold-encrypted mempool + commit-before-reveal ordering + DAG consensus eliminates proposer extraction
+2. MEV resistance by structure — threshold-encrypted mempool + commit-before-reveal ordering eliminates proposer extraction

-3. Sub-second finality — Mysticeti-style DAG consensus, ~500ms median finality
+3. Sub-second finality — Mysticeti-style consensus, ~500ms median finality

 4. Commodity decentralization — modest hardware for validators not currently on the active committee; equal voting power within the active committee

-The execution layer is WebAssembly via wasmtime, with Cranelift ahead-of-time compilation and a hybrid parallel scheduler combining Solana-style declared access lists with Aptos-style Block-STM speculation.
-Smart contracts can be authored in Rust, AssemblyScript, Go (TinyGo), or C/C++ — whatever language the team already uses — and bundled by the otigen developer toolchain.
+The execution layer is WebAssembly via wasmtime, with Cranelift ahead-of-time compilation and a uniform Block-STM scheduler — every tx runs optimistically in parallel through an MVCC layer, conflicts are detected at runtime, losers re-execute until fixpoint.
+Wallet-attached access lists from pyde_simulateTransaction drive PIP-3 multiget prefetch into the dashmap cache before execution starts; the lists are performance hints, not scheduling decisions.
+Smart contracts can be authored in Rust, AssemblyScript, Go (TinyGo), or C — whatever language the team already uses — and bundled by the otigen developer toolchain.

 Cross-chain interactions — calling functions on other chains, querying oracles, off-chain compute — happen through a permissionless parachain layer (post-mainnet) with operators who stake PYDE and earn gas fees from contracts that call them.
 No custodial multisigs, no auctioned slots.